-A friend (Joe) who makes custom parts for the RC racing community was able to fabricate custom carbon fiber brackets for my light housing that turned out great.
+A friend who makes custom parts for the RC racing community (Joe Sagan/GorillaSkinz) was able to fabricate custom carbon fiber brackets for my light housing that really turned out awesome.

 The idea of restoring the tank emblems has now been shelved for a new design as an applied vinyl decal.
 In a quick glance, it’s the Honda wing, but the wing has both the detailed feathers from the 70’s, and the streamlined feathers that were introduced to the newest wing logo in the 1990’s.
 Since the bike is a mix of both of these decades, I thought it would be cool to make a hybrid of the wing logo.

 We had a local source make me a rough vinyl of another version (just the wing and very large) to test on the unrestored tank, and was able to get a feel for size and position, should we still go this route.

 (Oct.
 12th, 2019)

 No plans as of yet to start digging into the build, but the stock oil tank was calling our name.
 We cut into it to see what we need to keep for the custom tank.
 It was the coldest morning in 4 months, so you can say the bug is coming back a little early - and before the project goes into full swing again this winter.